The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 The Numbers That Should Keep You Up at Night

-46% of all data breaches hit companies with fewer than 1,000 employees².
+46% of all data breaches hit companies with fewer than 1,000 employees.
 Let that sink in for a moment.
 Nearly half of all cyberattacks target businesses exactly like yours.

 But here’s where it gets really scary:

-- 60% of small businesses close within 6 months of an attack⁴
+60% of small businesses close within 6 months of a major cyberattack.

 Meet Lisa: When “It Won’t Happen to Us” Becomes “How Did This Happen?”